kapadiamoheet/TickledMediaTest/README.md

 * **ReachabilitySwift**

 ```
-Used to check for Internet Availablity
+Used to check for Internet Availability
 ```